Huijari/Morgan/README.md

 var options = {
-  setup, // Executed when instantiated update, // Executed when attributes change attach, // Executed when the elements is attached to DOM deattach // Executed when the elements is deattached to DOM };
+  setup, // Executed when instantiated update, // Executed when attributes change attach, // Executed when the element is attached to DOM detach // Executed when the element is detached to DOM };
 Morgan.register(name, options);
 ```